Did You Know? Non-Ductile Concrete - San Francisco’s Concrete Building Safety Program is Coming (Updated 2025)

 Example of insufficient and poorly designed rebar in non-ductile concrete structural members. https://taxonomy.openquake.org/terms/non-ductile-dno

-What era of buildings in San Francisco may be affected?
+What buildings in San Francisco may be affected?

 What is the process and timeline to retrofit a Non-Ductile Concrete structure in San Francisco?

 The timeline to complete these actions for properties in San Francisco has not been publicized.
 For perspective, landlords in the City of Los Angeles have 3 years from the time their non-ductile concrete ordinance was passed to identify if their property requires retrofit, 10 years to submit plans to retrofit or demolish their property, and 25 years to complete retrofits or demolition.
-It is possible that San Francisco will adopt a similar timeframe.
+San Francisco may adopt a similar timeframe.

 How can a non-ductile concrete structure be retrofitted?